alloy editor

 }];

-The configuration above represents two toolbars - for adding content (images, code, etc.) and modify content based on the current selection type.
-You may remove any of those and the toolbar won't be shown when user makes the corresponding selection.
+The configuration above represents two toolbars - one for adding content (images, code, etc.) and one for modifying content based on the current selection type.
+You can remove any of these features, and the toolbar won't be shown when a user makes the corresponding selection.

-To remove the toolbar for adding content, just remove the property add
+To remove the toolbar for adding content, remove the property add:

 var toolbars = {